Sendible insights How to Get More Views on TikTok: A Complete Guide for Brands and Creators

 TikTok’s algorithm analyses every interaction, video element, and user preference to create a unique experience for each person.
 It prioritises content based on user interactions and preferences rather than followers or popularity.

-User interactions: The key ranking signals
+User interactions: A key ranking signal

 User interactions form the backbone of TikTok's algorithmically-generated ranking system.
 The algorithm closely monitors how viewers engage with your content, with certain actions carrying significantly more weight than others in determining your video's reach potential.